12-VidE/annotate-audio/README.md

 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.
 -   After using `Add audiobox` command, better handle the rendering by moving outside
--   `Insert comment` command is not removed when there's no active player
+-   Obsidian commands are not removed when there's no active player
 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
--   Players don't work independetly when in "Reading" view
 -   `title` option inside modal is not displayed correctly on mobile

 ### Changelog